sodaliAyran/churn-prediction-mulakat/README.md

-# apps-mulakat
+# data-science-mulakat

-## Data Science Project for APPS Data Science Interview
+## Data Science Project for Data Science Interview

 I finished this project in *one day*.